ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 pertain to the same DAP task.
 The Leader can prepare many reports in parallel by concurrently creating multiple aggregation jobs.
-After choosing the set of candidates, the Leader begins aggregation by splitting each report into "report shares", one for each aggregator.
+After choosing the set of candidates, the Leader begins aggregation by splitting each report into "report shares", one for each Aggregator.
 The Leader and Helpers then run the aggregate initialization flow to accomplish two tasks:

 1. Recover report shares and determine which are invalid.